Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 And also Belgian waffles.

-Nice, you've come home strong.
+You've come home strong.

 You might, yeah, you might want to skip to dessert.

-Not because they're not good in Belgium, because I have never had them and I was kind of
+Not because they're not good in Belgium because I have never had them and I was kind of

-You can't make a stew, now you've got three.
+You can't make a stew.

-I can't, I know, I can't, like why am I making a beef stew?
-I don't eat meat.
-I don't know how to
+I can't, like, why am I making a beef stew?

-fucking cook it.
-Well, you have been.
 Can I just get a temperature check?

-I'll just check the stew.
 Hang on, I'll just take the lid off the stew.
-What's that sound like when

-you take a lid off a stew?
-We'll take it off and I can hear it.
+We'll take it off and I can, we'll hear it.

 Okay, here we go, I'll just check.
-I'm just putting a temperature in.

 I'm just putting a temperature in.